kirstymcnaught/OptiKeyWiki/Support-the-project.md

 ---

-I would like to say a big thank you to my current patrons:
+I would like to say a big thank you to my patrons:

 * Gerald Walden
 * Udo Heintz